bensonrodney/-homeassistant-discord/custom_components/discord_webhook/README.md

 ## Configuration

+### Option 0: UI Config Flow (Recommended)

+You can configure this integration from the Home Assistant UI:

+1. Go to: Settings > Devices & Services > Add Integration.
+2. Search for and select "Discord Webhook".
+3. Enter the details for the webhook:
+   - Name (used to derive the notify service name)
+   - Webhook URL (required)
+   - Username (optional)
+   - Avatar URL (optional)
+   - TTS (optional)
+4. Submit to create the entry.

+Notes:
+- Each config flow entry creates its own notify service, so you can maintain multiple distinct Discord webhooks (e.g., alerts vs. general updates).
+- You can add multiple instances by repeating the above steps.
+Duplicate entries with the same `webhook_url` are prevented.

-### Option 1: Multiple Webhooks (Recommended)
+### Option 1: YAML — Multiple Webhooks

-You can configure multiple Discord webhooks, each with its own settings.
+You can configure multiple Discord webhooks in YAML.
 Each webhook will be available as a separate notification service.

 ```yaml
 # Example configuration.yaml entry